typehero/typehero/challenges/aot/2023/7/prompt.md

 >
 > _\[Chipper\]_ ok.
 I guess.
 >
 > _\[Santa\]_ Wonderful!
 Here are the inputs and outputs!
 That oughta be plenty for you!
-Ok, I gotta get some rest for a golf game I'm havin g tomorrow.
+Ok, I gotta get some rest for a golf game I'm having tomorrow.
 Signing off!

 ## Developing From The Tests